hummingbot/hummingbot/documentation/docs/connectors/huobi.md

 ## About Huobi Global

-Huobi is a global cryptocurrency exchange based in Singapore.
+Huobi is a global cryptocurrency centralized exchange based in Singapore and has expanded its offices in Hong Kong, Korea, Japan and the United States.
+As of March 2018, Huobi processed around US $1 billion in trades daily.

 ## Using the Connector